Tonsil surgery – contacts per 1,000 children, 0–15 years

-The proportion of patients receiving partial removal of the tonsils (tonsillotomy) has increased from just under 10% in 2015 to over 40% following the pandemic.
-According to the Tonsil Register, one reason for this is that the indication "hypertrophy" is more frequently used in children, for whom tonsillotomy is considered a safer procedure with fewer postoperative complications.
+The proportion of children undergoing partial tonsil removal (tonsillotomy) increased from 8% in 2015 to more than 40% in all years after the pandemic.
+In 2025, this proportion ranged from around 36% in Helse Nord and Helse Sør-Øst to approximately 57% in Helse Midt-Norge and Helse Vest.
+According to the Tonsilleregisteret, one reason for the general increase is that hypertrophy is more frequently used as an indication for children, for whom tonsillotomy is considered a safer procedure with fewer postoperative complications.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.